AllisonPessoa/heating-device/README.md

 # heating-device

-This is a user-interface software for a heating device, allowing the communication between the PC and the heater.
+This is an user-interface software for a heating device, allowing the communication between the PC and the heater.
 The hardware acts to hold at a constant setpoint the temperature in a thermal blanket by using a PID controller.
 More info about the hardware and technical specifications can be found in the microcontroller source file.

 ![Screenshot](screenshot.png)